amacado/pfsense-blink1/README.md

 </div>

 ### Introduction

 Watch your pfsense temperature with blink(1)

 ### Requirements

 * blink(1) `mk2` or `mk3` by [THINGM](https://blink1.thingm.com/) <br />
   <small>`mk1` does not have two LEDs on both top and bottom which are independently addressable.
 It might work, but not tested.</small>

-### Preperations & setup
+### Preparations & setup

 The intended deployment of this script is on another machine (or container) than the pfsense.
 It's recommended to keep your firewall server as "clean" as possible.

 1. Setup [jaredhendrickson13/pfsense-api](https://github.com/jaredhendrickson13/pfsense-api) for [pfsense](https://www.pfsense.org/)
 2. Create an API Token for the REST API (see `jaredhendrickson13/pfsense-api` instructions)